svelte-librarian/sv-use/packages/website/src/lib/docs/core/reactivity/debounce/index.md

----
-slug: "debounce"
-title: "debounce"
+# debounce

-description: "Debounces the update of the value after a delay."
+Debounces the update of the value after a delay.
-category: "reactivity"
----

 ## Usage